 Marketing has made huge advancements in the past couple of years.
-Simply with GPS triangulation, we can broadcast SMS or MMS messages to pools of targeted consumers walking around Vivo City any time of the day we desire.
+Simply with Telco base station triangulation, we can broadcast SMS or MMS messages to pools of targeted consumers walking around Vivo City any time of the day we desire.
 Just think about how powerful this marketing method is for f&b businesses.
 It’s insanely effective to catch the right crowds while they are at the right places.

 But the thing is, all these improvements have 1 very simple thing in common but manifests in various forms.
 Plainly put…the improvements thus far only make it easier for us to zoom in onto target groups of people who are at a predisposition to use certain products or services.

 So if we are running a cosmetics business, we are able to broadcast messages ONLY to women of a particular age range and income level.
 Because promoting cosmetics to this white-collared female crowd makes the most sense, after all they make up a majority of cosmetic users.

 This improvement makes the job easier for business owners and marketers to appeal to the correct crowds.
 And furthermore, recipients get to receive offers in proximity to their interests.

 Something that hasn’t been improved upon is how quickly consumers respond to offers broadcasted to them.
 No amount or good writing or graphic design can stimulate an instant buying decision.

 And there’s a very simple logic behind this…

 You see, technology may have enabled us to home in onto money-in-hand customers, but no matter how targeted we can get, consumer behavior remains the same.
 We chase trends, go for the latest fashion, queue up for milk tea, and even hairstyles find their way into commonplace.